 Health coaches do not:

-- Diagnose, treat, or cure an illness, injury, or disease
+- Diagnose, treat, or cure illness, injury, or disease

 - Prescribe medications

-- Force you into a particular diet or behavior change
+- Force you to make a particular diet or behavior change

 How Do I Get Started?